10 High Protein Vegetarian Foods for Muscle Growth

 Broccoli also supports the prevention of stomach, esophagus and intestinal cancers.

 Broccoli, a miracle vegetable, contains protein.
 This vegetable is preferred by people who want to gain protein as well as people who calculate calories.
+We can obtain 4 grams of protein from one serving (average 4-5 heads) of this low-calorie vegetable.

 3. Lentil